fredmelka/breakoutmayhem/readme.md

-# _Crazy Breakout Mayhem Game_
+# _Breakout Mayhem_

 ## About the project

- This repository is the first coding project built entirely from the ground-up in the course of my Web Development formation.
+ The repository is the first coding project built entirely from the ground-up in the course of my web development formation.

- Its purpose is to practice and rehearse coding concepts and programming languages.
+ Its purpose is to rehearse coding concepts and programming languages.

- Project specification was to develop a game app.
+ Project specification was to develop a game application.

- I set myself the additional objective to build a real-time (not turn-by-turn) two players game.
+ I set myself with the additional objective to build a real-time (not just turn-by-turn) two players game.

 ## Breakout Mayhem

-The game is a tribute to two masterpiece classics of computing games: ✨Pong✨ and ✨Breakout✨.
+The game is a tribute to two masterpiece classics of computing games ✨Pong✨ & ✨Breakout✨.

 Two players battle with a paddle to control their balls and destroy as much bricks as possible and earn points.

-Bricks can contain surprises and powers!
+Bricks can contain surprises and super powers!

 ## How to run the game